eamoraes/best-burger/README.md

-# best-burger
+# Best Burger
-An application for selling burgers
+An application for selling burgers using Spring MVC, Spring Security, Spring Data JPA and Thymeleaf